Dear Adoption Agencies,

 - Help us to prepare for the issues of loss and grief that our children will feel.
 Give us reading materials so we’re better prepared to identify grief and loss in our children, and so that we can help them work through it.

 - Quite a few of us barely heard from you once our children were home.
 One of you sent flowers, a few more called us to say congratulations.
-Most of you, however, were not even in touch unless we called you first.
+Most of you, however, was not even in touch unless we called you first.

-- Send us “welcome home packets” consisting of a congratulations letter, older child adoption book, post adoption resource list, blank journal or photo album, and a buddy list of other parents or support groups we can call.
+- Send us “welcome home packets” consisting of a congratulations letter, older child adoption book, post-adoption resource list, blank journal or photo album, and a buddy list of other parents or support groups we can call.

 - If we’ve adopted internationally, please let us know when we need to do post-placement reports.
 We’re glad to do them, but once our kids are home, we forget.
 Please call or email us to set up appointments.